ElisaBayra/ElisaBayra.github.io/_posts/2022-06-28-equity-and-diversity.md

 “Every great dream begins with a dreamer.
 Always remember, you have within you the strength, the patience, and the passion to reach for the stars to change the world.” – Harriet Tubman

-I thought, I’d share it with you as I know that many of us working in conservation are constantly fighting to change the status quo.
+I thought, I’d share it with you as I know that many of us working in conservation are constantly fighting to change the *status quo*.
 This is scary.
 And that’s ok.
 You got this!